-Weigh out 15 g coffee.
+Weigh out 15 grams of coffee.
 Grind the beans fine, somewhere between Espresso and Pour over.

 Pour some of the hot water over the filter in the cap, to preheat the filter.

-Put 15 g of ground beans into the Aeropress.
+Put 15 grams of ground beans into the Aeropress.

-Altogether use 220 g of water.
-Start with double the weight of water compared to the coffee beans you used (30ml/g for 15 g of coffee).
+Altogether use 220 grams of water.
+Start with double the weight of water compared to the coffee beans you used (30ml/grams for 15 grams of coffee).
 Stir it and wait for 30 seconds.
-The temperature should be 200 degrees fahrenheit (93.3 degrees celsius).
+The temperature should be 200 degrees Fahrenheit (93.3 degrees Celsius).

 After 30 seconds add the remaining water (190g/ml).
 After stirring it again, let it sit for 1 minute.

 Then flip the Aeropress carefully.
-Maker sure no coffee runs out
+Make sure no coffee runs out.

 Then press down the plunger.
-Afterwards you’ll have a clean cup of Aeropress coffee, full of natural oil which every paper filter would filter out.
+Afterward, you’ll have a clean cup of Aeropress coffee.
+It’s full of natural oil which every paper filter would filter out.